Old ale

 Old ale is a form of strong ale.
 The term is commonly applied to dark, malty beers in England, generally above 5% ABV, and also to dark ales of any strength in Australia.
 It is sometimes associated with stock ale or, archaically, keeping ale, in which the beer is held at the brewery.
-In modern times, the line has blurred between Old Ale and Barley wine.
+In modern times, the line has blurred between old ale and barley wine.

 History

 Historically, old ales served as a complement to mild ales, and in pubs of the era typically the landlord would serve the customer a blend of the sharper stock ale with the fruitier, sweeter mild ale to the customer's taste.
-In London especially, the aged ale would take on a tart note from a secondary fermentation with brettanomyces yeast which was present either in the pitching yeast or in the wooden equipment.
+In London especially, the aged ale would take on a tart note from a secondary fermentation with Brettanomyces yeast which was present either in the pitching yeast or in the wooden equipment.
 Because of the time required for the aging process, some investors would buy mild ale from brewers, age it into old ale, and sell it at the higher price.
 Eventually, brewers began to keep some beer behind at the brewery, age it themselves and sell it to the pubs.
 In some cases old ale was a blend of young and old.
 The "stock ale" was the brewery's very aged ale and was used to inject an "old" quality, and perhaps acidity to the blend.

-Burton Ale
+Burton ale

 In London especially, Burton was a synonym for old ale.

 Winter warmer

-A winter warmer is a traditional malty-sweet strong ale that is brewed in the winter months.
-It is usually quite dark, but not as dark as a stout, with a big malt presence.
-Sometimes, winter warmers have a few spices, especially in the United States, although spices are not a required ingredient in a winter warmer.
-The primary characteristic is strength: the average alcohol content by volume ranges from 6.0% to 8.0% ABV and some winter warmers reach 10% ABV or more.
-Christmas beer is another type of winter warmer, similarly strong in alcohol content and usually spiced.
-The United Kingdom is most commonly associated with the term "winter warmer", whereas the United States mostly refers to them as a Christmas or Holiday beer.
+A winter warmer is a dark, malty-sweet strong ale that is brewed in the winter months.
+The average alcohol by volume ranges from 6% to 8%, and some reach 10% or more.
+Christmas beer is a type of winter warmer, similarly strong in alcohol and usually spiced.
+Mac's Brewery in Hertford have brewed a Christmas beer known as Bootwarmer since 1995, and an old ale called Stronghart since the 1850s.